Python DataFrame API reference

 set_table_environment

-Sets the global TableEnvironment.
+Set the global TableEnvironment

 get_table_environment

-Gets the current TableEnvironment.
+Get the current TableEnvironment

 get_or_create_table_environment

-Gets or automatically creates a TableEnvironment.
+Gets or automatically creates a TableEnvironment

 config.set(key, value)

-Sets a DataFrame configuration item.
+Set a DataFrame configuration option

 config.get(key)

-Gets a DataFrame configuration item.
+Read a DataFrame configuration option

 Modify runtime parameters